AbiramiThavamani/OnlineStore/README.md

 A project name is Online Store the application of project is It allows user to browse, search , and purchase product or services online.
 Customer can view product listings, categories, and detailed product information.
 It help user to find product easily.
-The application provides managing product inventory, including adding new product , and removing product that are out of stack or discontinues. product information such as name, price, and availability is stored.
+The application provides managing product inventory, including adding new product and removing product that are out of stack or discontinues.
+Product information such as name, price, and id availability in stored.
+In this programming there is a salesReceipts display every think owed amount payment total amount which date transaction done . in checkout process involves collection payment information from the user to complete the purchase after a successful purchase, the application generate an order process payment and display the cash total change . over all online store application provides efficient way of seeing the orders and convenient shopping experience for customers .

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."
+- As a user, I want to download the products.csv file then only I can store product inventory into my application.

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I created a Home screen to view the display options to choose list. display product, display cart, exit option in home screen
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I created Load Inventory to view length , read the file and split line parts.

-## Setup
+- AS a user, I want to create a Display product ,Display cart method to search a filter list of product add a product to their cart , check out , remove product from cart.

-Instructions on how to set up and run the project using IntelliJ IDEA.
+- As a user, I created check Out method to print a sales receipt , total sales receipt, amount paid, change given to view information in file date time and txt.

 ### Prerequisites